streamich/code-colors/README.md

 # code-colors

 Code syntax highlighting for the web.
+Uses Prism for parsing.

 Why I created this library?
 I needed a simple React component that highlights code, but there was none which satisfied the following requirements: